CCC Program & Design

 The Next Frontier in Healthcare Innovation

-In addition to access to our standalone service offerings (i.e., Isthmus™, CVC online dashboard, and CCC Playbook), PCCI provides organizations with specific engagements that yield additional strategic insights (both data-oriented and operational) to achieve SDOH-based healthcare transformation.
+While PCCI provides specific engagements in each of the three areas above, we also are able to merge each of the areas to provide organizations with specific engagements that yield additional strategic insights (both data-oriented and operational) to achieve SDOH-based healthcare transformation.

 PCCI’s ability to link clinical and community-based insights to create a holistic view of needs/opportunities is one of our core strengths.
 Our analysis integrates three layers of information: (1) the foundational SDOH-based community vulnerability insights at the census tract or block group level using four comparable vulnerability clusters, (2) patient-level hot spot data as an overlay (via client provided data), and (3) geolocations of relevant services― visually showing proximal locations of services relative to patient or community need.
 By doing this, we are able to help organizations address questions such as: